Inclusion riders: How Frances McDormand wants to spur change in Hollywood

 McDormand used her Oscar acceptance speech to call for women in the entertainment industry to make new contractual demands on the film studios that would force them to hire more women and minorities on projects.

-And then, at the very end, she dropped a couple words that caught most everyone by surprise.
+And then, at the very end, she dropped a couple of words that caught almost everyone by surprise.

 Breaking News Emails

-On the stage, McDormand had encouraged women, including Meryl Streep, to stand-up and look around at themselves and said that executives should seek out women to finance their projects.
+On stage, McDormand encouraged all the women who had been nominated, including Meryl Streep, to stand up and look around at themselves and said that executives should seek out women to finance their projects.

 By invoking the idea of inclusion riders, she called on those women to use their power to demand tangible change.